 Of course, Thomas adds, out of her mercy towards each man who has strayed, the Church hesitates to pronounce a final condemnation until “the first and second admonition” have both failed; but then, if the heretic remains obstinate, “the Church, no longer hoping for his conversion, turns itself to the salvation of others, by excommunicating him and separating him from the Church, and furthermore delivers him over to the secular tribunal so that the latter might remove him from the world by death.”
 Nor can ecclesial compassion extend any further than this.
 Recidivism, for instance, even of the most transient kind, is unpardonable.
 Says Thomas, “At God’s tribunal, all who return are always received, because God is a searcher of hearts, and knows those who return in sincerity.
 But the Church cannot imitate God in this, for she presumes that those who relapse after being once received are insincere when they return; so she does not obstruct their path to salvation, but neither does she shield them from the sentence of death.”

 Both examples have their counterpoints.
 Some rather cynically suggest that the economic motive of creating more taxpayers formed the real motivation behind freeing the serfs.
 Others point out, that, whatever we may think of Thomas’ counsel, he sought to save souls and not to kill people.
+It is easy to cherry-pick the weaknesses of any man or any civilization.

 Still, however we slice it, we cannot avoid a contradiction.

-Hart goes to suggest that Christian involvement in politics always seems to go south at some point.
+Hart suggests that Christian involvement in politics always seems to go south at some point.
 On the one hand, when Christians have the power to do good, they can accomplish good things in a unique and lasting way.
-On the other, such power either corrupts or puts one in an awkward enough position where a compromise of gospel ethics becomes essentially inevitable.
+On the other, such power either corrupts or puts one in an awkward enough position where a compromise of gospel ethics becomes inevitable.
 We can cite numerous examples of the good and the bad.
 Betrayals of the gospel ethic may not even be anyone’s “fault,” per se–it could be the nature of the beast.
 He draws no firm conclusions, but asks us to consider how we should deal with this problem.

 I admire Hart a great deal.
 He has a powerful mind and thinks deeply.
 His The Doors of the Sea is the best book I have read on the problem of evil.
 But I found myself a bit frustrated with “No Enduring City.”
 He has the intellectual capital to spend, but plays the miser.
 He holds too much back.
 I wanted more from him to try and settle this conundrum.